digitalajf/Quadtree/README.md

 int hght = 1000;
 int tree_Depth = 5;

-// create Quadtree using parameters from above Quadtree qt = new Quadtree(aabbs, wdth, hght, tree_Depth);
+// create Quadtree using above variables
+Quadtree qt = new Quadtree(aabbs, wdth, hght, tree_Depth);

 // relocate, resize and change velocities of AABBs as needed and then call qt.update();